Card spending controls

 When creating a card spending control, you must specify the **dimension** of the control.
 Dimensions determine what kind of control to impose on spending.
 The value of the dimension depends on the **type** of card spending control.

-Example (card controls list)
+**Example (Card controls list)**

-In this example, the card controls list will exclude all transactions of type ATM_WITHDRAWAL
+In this example, the card controls list will **exclude** all transactions of type `ATM_WITHDRAWAL` for all cards that it applies to.

 "exclusion": {